emily-chan2/qr-code-reader/README.md

 ## ⚠️ Limitations

 - QR code reading just works better with your native phone camera since you essentially get like 30 tries per second.
 With a single image it has to be perfectly clear.
-- You'll have better results if you crop your image so just the QR code is visible and it's as bold and clear as possible.
+- You'll have better results if you crop your image so just the QR code is visible.
+Sharpening the image and adjusting the contrast, black point, and noise levels can help as well.

 ---